TheWolverine - Final 2019 Statistics For Every Former Michigan Wolverine In The NFL

 CB David Long, Los Angeles Rams

-Tallied a career-best three tackles and a pass defended in his club's 31-24 victory over Arizona … Long took part in eight clashes this season (no starts), and totaled 10 tackles and two passes defended.
+Tallied a career-best three tackles and one pass defended in the 9-7 Rams' 31-24 victory over Arizona … Took part in eight contests this season (no starts), and totaled 10 tackles and two passes defended.

 OL Erik Magnuson, Oakland Raiders

-Spent most of the season on the 7-9 Raiders' practice squad, with his lone appearance of 2019 coming in the Nov.
-3 win over Detroit … Magnuson was signed by Oakland off the Bills' practice squad on Oct.
+Spent most of the season on the 7-9 Raiders' practice squad, with his lone appearance of 2019 coming in a win over Detroit Nov.
+3 … Was signed by Oakland off the Bills' practice squad Oct.
 30.

 DT Bryan Mone, Seattle Seahawks

-Did not see the field in Seattle's 26-21 loss to the 49ers … Mone received playing time in just four contests in 2019, and accumulated four stops.
+Did not see the field in 11-5 Seattle's 26-21 loss to the 49ers … Received playing time in just four contests in 2019, and accumulated four stops.

 OL Patrick Omameh, New Orleans Saints

-Saw playing time in a backup role in New Orleans' 42-10 destruction of 5-11 Carolina … Omameh played in 14 games this season, but only earned the starting nod in one (a 26-18 win at Atlanta on Nov.
+Saw playing time in a backup role in 13-3 New Orleans' 42-10 destruction of Carolina … Played in 14 games this season, but only earned the starting nod in one (a 26-18 win at Atlanta Nov.
 28).

 S Jabrill Peppers, New York Giants

-Was placed on the club's injured reserve list with a back ailment on Dec.
-7 … Peppers began all 11 outings for New York prior to the injury, and compiled 76 tackles, five passes defended, one interception he returned 32 yards for a score and three forced fumbles … He also averaged 12.3 yards on four punt returns and 23 yards on one kick return.
+Was placed on the 4-12 Giants' injured reserve list with a back ailment Dec.
+7 … Began all 11 outings for New York prior to the injury, and compiled 76 tackles, five passes defended, one interception he returned 32 yards for a score and three forced fumbles … He also averaged 12.3 yards on four punt returns and 23 yards on one kick return.

 Opposing QB when targeting Landon Collins in 2019:— Fair Shake Football (@FairshakeFB) December 30, 2019